Female member of staff using mammogram machine

 Research Matters 2025

-Research Matters, an annual event hosted by Barts Health NHS Trust to celebrate International Clinical Trials Day, took place on Tuesday 20 May.
-This year’s theme, Artificial Intelligence (AI) in Healthcare, highlighted the groundbreaking work happening across Barts Health and Queen Mary University of London.
+Research Matters, an annual event hosted by Barts Health NHS Trust to celebrate International Clinical Trials Day, took place on Tuesday 20 May 2025.
+The theme was Artificial Intelligence (AI) in Healthcare and highlighted the groundbreaking work happening across Barts Health and Queen Mary University of London.

 Our research strategy